Foreign exchange guide to the US Virgin Islands and the US Dollar (USD)

 For card purchases if offered a choice of currencies always select to Pay in US Dollars otherwise you may get much worst exchange rates.

-When searching around for information on how to get a good exchange rate when sending money to the US Virgin Islands you need to start with finding out the latest US Dollar foreign-transfer exchange rate.
+When searching around for information on how to get a good exchange rate when sending money to the US Virgin Islands you need to start with finding out the latest US Dollar exchange rate for foreign-transfers, which can be very different to the wholesale rate.

 When sending money to the US Virgin Islands it’s important to compare your bank’s rates & fees with those we have negotiated with our partner money transfer providers.
 To get a better deal you should follow these 4 simple steps :